scloud19/SECipedia/Linux/Linux Basics/linux_devices.md

       Each line consists of a number and name.
 The number is the 'major device number'.
         See "Major/minor device numbers" in linux_devices.md

+        If you can guess the from the name, look in /dev for the character/block devices with the corresponding major number.

+    Only the udevd option is completely reliable.
+If udev isn't available, then try the other methods but remember that the kernel might not have a device file for your hardware.

 udev system
   Enbables user-space programs the ability to automatically configure and use new devices.